diogovalentte/dr-slump-brasil/README.md

 # SQLite database to be used to keep track of already downloaded episodes
 DB_PATH=/abs/path/to/file.db

 # Filter to decide what types of episodes to download.
-Can be: 80show, 90show, special, movie
+Can be: 80show, 90show, specials, movies, all
 DOWNLOAD_FILTER=80show

 # (Optional) You can enable notifications to a Ntfy (https://ntfy.sh) topic by exporting the following environment variables.